CSBSJU/CSCI-338/pages/covid-19-course-plan.md

 1. Each week, three problem-sets will be posted, similar in spirit to the daily assignments we have now, which will be submitted electronically and due the following Sunday [*AOE*][aoe].
+* According to the [meeting schedule][schedule], take-home exams will be administered. **There will be one fewer mid-term exams.** Details to follow.

+### Synchronous Q&A sessions
+* During our regularly scheduled class times, I will host a live Q&A via [Zoom][zoom-class].
+See [here][zoom-instructions] for instructions on using Zoom.
+These sessions will be recorded for future reference (*pending my figuring out how to do this*).

 ## Synchronous digital office hours
 1. I will be available for digital office hours, conducted using whichever mode